 This college is not a place to make women a subject to be studied but a place to break down prejudice built by our socialization about what women are and what they are capable of doing.

-Isabel Marcus, a founder of the Gender Institute at UB and chair of the Department of Women's Studies from 1997-2002, also spoke of her vision for the Department of Global Gender and Sexuality Studies:
+Isabel Marcus, a founder of the Gender Institute at UB and chair of the Department of Women's Studies in 1997-2002, also spoke of her vision for the Department:

 Openness, discussion, exploration, challenge, contestation, rethinking issues, changing over time, taking history and figuring out how to use it, taking contemporary ideas and creating new categories and arguing with each other, being open to discussion, knowing that there is no one politically correct position but there are many positions that provide benefits to us.